Frequently asked questions

 Do you have a women in engineering network?

 Yes we do.
-The Women in Engineering Network (WEN) builds connections between women studying at the Faculty of Engineering through social activities, professional development opportunities and forums for academic support.
+The Women in Engineering Network (WEN) builds connections between women studying at the Faculty of Engineering and Design through social activities, professional development opportunities and forums for academic support.

 What is a GPA?

-How do I get placed in a specialisation?
+How do I get placed in an engineering specialisation?

 The good news is that you don't have to worry about this right away!
-Towards the end of their first year, all students who meet Part II entry requirements will be asked to rank their top choices out of the nine engineering specialisations.
-Entry can be strictly limited and you will be allocated based on your GPA in Part I. Find out more about this process.
+Towards the end of your first year studying a Bachelor of Engineering (Honours), all students who meet Part II entry requirements will be asked to rank their top choices out of the nine engineering specialisations.
+Entry can be strictly limited, and you will be allocated based on your GPA in Part I. Find out more about this process

 No. Engineering students are only allowed to undertake one specialisation.

-What if I don’t meet the guaranteed entry rank score, but got high results in calculus and physics?
+What if I don’t meet the guaranteed entry rank score for the Engineering programme, but I received high results in calculus and physics?

 You are still welcome to apply.
 Applications that do not meet the guaranteed entry requirements will still be assessed.
 You may be admitted to the BE(Hons) based on your grades, subject background and spaces available.

-What if I am not accepted into Engineering from my first application?
+What if I am not accepted into the Engineering programme from my first application?

 You can consider alternative pathways.
 Read more about our alternative entry pathways.